Adobe-CEP/Samples/PProPanel/ReadMe.md

 ## 2. Enable loading of unsigned panels

-*Note: Premiere Pro 11.1 has integrated CEP7, so even if you had unsigned panels loading before (using CEP6), you'll need to perform this step again, but for key CSXS.7 instead of CSXS.6.*
+*Note: Premiere Pro 12.0 has integrated CEP8, so even if you had unsigned panels loading before (using CEP6 or CEP7), you'll need to perform this step again, but for key CSXS.8.*

 On Mac, type the following into Terminal, then relaunch Finder (either via rebooting, or from the Force Quit dialog):

 ```
-defaults write /Users/<username>/Library/Preferences/com.adobe.CSXS.7.plist PlayerDebugMode 1
+defaults write /Users/<username>/Library/Preferences/com.adobe.CSXS.8.plist PlayerDebugMode 1
 ```

 On Windows, make the following registry entry (a new Key, of type String):